Ayush-Kaushik/pharmacy-website/README.md

 <h2 align="center">Pharmacy and Medical Office Website Template (React) 🩺💊👨‍⚕️</h2>

 This is a React template for creating a modern and responsive website for a pharmacy and medical office.
 It includes pre-built components and styles to help you get started quickly.

+Check it out here: [https://pharmacy-website-template.vercel.app/](https://pharmacy-website-template.vercel.app/)

 📖 Features
 ------------